senotrusov/notes/arch-linux-installation.md

 #### Root with Btrfs and subvolumes

+!!! info inline end

+    See [Btrfs](https://wiki.archlinux.org/title/Btrfs) and [Btrfs#Getting started](https://wiki.archlinux.org/title/Btrfs#Getting_started) for more information on Btrfs and subvolume setup.

 Format the partition for Btrfs.
 Btrfs subvolumes enable flexible organization and snapshotting.

-!!! info

-    See [Btrfs](https://wiki.archlinux.org/title/Btrfs) and [Btrfs#Getting started](https://wiki.archlinux.org/title/Btrfs#Getting_started) for more information on Btrfs and subvolume setup.

 **Format the partition:**